A 301 redirect is a permanent way to let search engines and visitors know that an old page on your website has been replaced by a new one.

 Redirect 301 / http://mynewwebsite.com

-As an example, the code above will cause http://myoldwebsite.com/documentation/services/glossary.html to redirect to http://mynewwebsite.com/documentation/services/glossary.html so there is no need to worry about creating separate redirection for each page.
+As an example, the code above will cause http://myoldwebsite.com/services/glossary.html to redirect to http://mynewwebsite.com/services/glossary.html so there is no need to worry about creating a separate redirection for each page.

-One thing to note is that .htaccess redirections only work with Apache servers.
+One thing to note is that .htaccess redirections only work on Apache servers.